Hydepwns/zmin/docs/getting-started.md

 - Read the [Usage Guide](usage.md) for advanced features
 - Check the [Performance Guide](performance.md) for optimization tips
-- See the [API Reference](api-reference.md) for library documentation
+- See the [API Reference](api-reference.yaml) for library documentation
-- Learn about the [Architecture](architecture.md) for technical details
+- Learn about the [Architecture](performance.md#technical-implementation) for technical details

 ## Getting Help

 - Run `zmin --help` for command-line options
-- Check [Troubleshooting](troubleshooting.md) for common issues
+- Check the [Usage Guide](usage.md) for advanced troubleshooting